elixir-lsp/elixir-ls/DEVELOPMENT.md

 ### Local release

-You can run a local release of language server and debugger with launch scripts from `scripts` directory with `ELS_LOCAL=1` environment variable.
+You can run a local release of language server and debug adapter with launch scripts from `scripts` directory with `ELS_LOCAL=1` environment variable.
 This will make the install script use source, lockfile and config from the local ElixirLS directory.

 ```shell
 cd path/to/my_project